Apr 07, 2021 | By WGSN Insider

 By WGSN Insider

 We felt it was about time to start sharing our bi-monthly podcast here.
-Co-hosted on alternative weeks by Carla Buzasi our President and CEO and Petah Marian, Senior Strategist, WGSN Insight we have launched 14 episodes so far, featuring our global team as they have discussed a broad range of topics such as Global Strategies for Local World, Optimism and The Value of Beauty.
+Co-hosted on alternative weeks by Carla Buzasi, our President and CEO, and Petah Marian, Senior Strategist for WGSN Insight, we have launched 14 episodes so far, featuring our global team as they have discussed a broad range of topics such as Global Strategies for Local World, Optimism and The Value of Beauty.
 Here’s a snapshot of our latest broadcast, in which we look ahead to the cities of the future…

-Join our WGSN podcast host Petah Marian as she discusses the cities of tomorrow with fellow experts; Sarah Housley, Senior Strategist of WGSN Lifestyle & Interiors, Jo McGinn, Senior Strategist of WGSN City by City and Athena Chen, Senior Strategist, WGSN Insight APAC.
-Hear about our revamped City by City section which brings destinations to people’s desks, with in-depth virtual city guides including video interviews, music playlists and an update on all the coolest hotspots in town from bars to stores.
-We explore how cities can survive as creative hubs where people thrive and collaborate and what the short-term solutions might be for retailers and hospitality companies in terms of rethinking and repurposing their spaces as strategies for coping with future lockdowns.
+Join our WGSN podcast host Petah Marian as she discusses the cities of tomorrow with fellow experts Sarah Housley, Senior Strategist of WGSN Lifestyle & Interiors, Jo McGinn, Senior Strategist of WGSN City by City, and Athena Chen, Senior Strategist of WGSN Insight APAC.
+Hear about our revamped City x City section, which brings destinations to people’s desks, with in-depth virtual city guides including video interviews, music playlists and an update on all the coolest hotspots in town, from bars to stores.
+We explore how cities can survive as creative hubs where people thrive and collaborate, and what the short-term solutions might be for retailers and hospitality companies in terms of rethinking and repurposing their spaces as strategies for coping with future lockdowns.

 As the daily commute is compromised, we discuss the rise of localism and the 15-minute city concept.
 “It’s the idea that everything you might need can be accessed within 15 minutes in your neighbourhood.
 Its knock-on effects tie into ongoing issues we have around spatial equity and the climate crisis, and it all comes together in one solution, which gives us a much better work/life balance,” says Sarah Housley.
 Meanwhile, looking east to China, smart tech is being harnessed to form new metropolises based around safety and sustainability.